-The Planks Grassroots Tour has begun with a bang.
-To kick things off we flew out to Copenhagen in Denmark, our first ever international stop, at one of the most surreal dry-slopes in the world.
+The Planks Grassroots Tour 2019 began with a bang.
+To kick things off we flew out to Copenhagen in Denmark for the first stop, our first international stop at one of the most surreal dry-slopes in the world.
 The slope had officially opened on the Friday, before the event on Saturday, when we got a first-hand taste of the place.
 CopenHill is a 100 metre tall urban mountain, with half a kilometre of skiing, on top of the cleanest waste to energy power plant in the world.
 Some of you may have seen the mind-blowing video project that Jesper Tjäder did with GoPro and Audi, thinking 'wow' that place looks unreal, well it's even more impressive in the flesh.

 We partnered up with our friends at Black Snow, a snow-sports shop in Copenhagen, to make our first international stop of the Planks Grassroots Tour a reality.
 We didn’t know what to expect from the freeski scene in one of the flattest countries in the world.
 Well, we were beyond blown away by the standard of skiing.
 You’ve heard of all the gear and no idea, right?
 These guys and girls had no fear, all the gear and plenty of idea.

 As the start of the event drew closer groups of Danish skiers began to gather at the bottom of the slope ready for the action, competitors had even come from as far as Morzine in France for the event, true dedication to the Planks Grassroots movement.
 The silence of event anticipation was then broken by the DJ decks starting to spin and the sound waves rattling the atmosphere, then it was all systems go.
 The skiers (and snowboarders) started to flood towards the magic carpet, event MCs began to boost the event hype on the mic, followed by a wave of last-minute entries and a sea of spectators.